Green Party of Alaska: Elections

 The Green Party of Alaska has gained more than 10% of the votes in past presidential and congressional elections.
 The most notable example was in 2000, when Alaska voters gave presidential candidate Ralph Nader his highest state percentage.
 Nader made headlines when he carried the Girdwood precinct, located at the extreme southern end of Anchorage corporate limits.
 In 1996, the party's U.S. Senate nominee Jed Whittaker came in second, out-polling Democratic nominee Theresa Obermeyer, who had been disowned by her party.

 The first election victory associated with the Alaska Green party was in 1991, when environmentalist Kelly Weaverling was elected mayor of Cordova, then a town of about 2,500.
-Weaverling had previously drawn national attention for his work in the aftermath of a March 1989 Exxon Valdez oil spill in the Prince William Sound.
+Weaverling had previously drawn national attention for his work in the aftermath of the March 1989 Exxon Valdez oil spill in the Prince William Sound.
 Municipal elections in Alaska are nonpartisan, though Weaverling's association with the party was highly publicized at the time.